ibrathesheriff/sheriffs-jailhouse/content/notes/building-websites-with-hugo.md

 Ensure the `list.html` has the `{{ .Content }}` block so that the text is displayed.

 ### Customizing the Project List
 Just like how you can create layouts for individual items in a content section, you can control how the list for a content section looks with its own list layout.
-The default list layout uses a bulleted list, but let’s make a layout for projects with a little more structure.
+The default list layout uses a bulleted list, but let's make a layout for projects with a little more structure.

 Create the file `themes/basic/layouts/projects/list.html`.
 Define the main block, bring in the page title and the content section, and then iterate through the pages the same way you did for the default list page, but use HTML sectioning elements instead of a list:
 ```html